 These are just a few of the considerations on a practical level – all of which have to be answered with the huge emotional tie handlers have towards their faithful partner.

 While on active duty, West Midlands Police provides for the health care of their working canine partners.
 When a Police Dog has become unsuitable for Police duties – either due to their age or due to illness or injury – the Police Dog is retired from active duty.
-At the point of retirement, any of the dog’s ongoing care & treatment has to be paid for by whoever cares for the dog in retirement.
+At the point of retirement, any of the dog’s ongoing care and treatment has to be paid for by whoever cares for the dog in retirement.
 Unfortunately, there is no Police ‘pension’ for our Retired Police Dogs.

-With no help or funding from Police forces, & the inability to obtain insurance for their dog, handlers have a big decision to make.
+With no help or funding from Police forces, and the inability to obtain insurance for their dog, handlers have a big decision to make.
 Once again, the emotional side of the decision is hard to ignore, they have spent a lot of their lives together with their dog – often spending more time with their dog than their human family – however in a lot of cases the financial considerations could take precedent.